polkadot-fellows/Evaluations/evidence/joepetrowski/0004-2025-05-retention-rank-3.md

-# Evidence-0003: Promotion to Rank 3
+# Argument-0004: Retention at Rank 3

 |                  |            |
 | ---------------- | ---------- |